turingschool/mod-0-curriculum/back-end/data_types.md

 In order to visually see the return value of a variable, we can use the `puts` or `print` command before any variable or even data to see that value printed to the console.
 Take a look at <a href="https://replit.com/@turingschool/ruby-puts-print#main.rb" target="blank">this replit</a> to see those commands in action.

-## Check For Understanding
+## Practice

-*Note:* If at anytime during these CFUs you have questions, please ask them in your slack channel.
+*Note:* If at anytime you have questions, please ask them in your slack channel.
 This is the main resource we will use for asking questions at Turing.

 1. Create a new directory called `variable_practice`.
 1. Inside that directory, create a file called `variables.rb`.